 “university isn’t about one course, area, or experience”

 For me, university isn’t about one course, area, or experience.
-I have been an undergraduate, postgraduate, and mature student.
-I have lived in halls, at home, and a bit of both.
+At university, I have been an undergraduate, postgraduate, and mature student.
+Living in halls was good, I also lived at home.
 I loved the learning side of it, but the social side of it wasn’t always easy.

-I first went to university over a decade ago.
-I had all these great ideas about what it was going to be like but I hated it.
+Over a decade ago, I first went to university, but I hated it, I had all these great ideas about what it was going to be like.
 I hated being away from home and I think I learnt more about myself in that first year that I had before or have since.
 I think I was probably too young, and I think this because seven years later I moved into halls at a different university when I did a graduate course and I loved it.

 Looking back, I think I thought that university should be one thing, or that I should be one thing, and neither happened.
 Yes, you can go out partying all the time, but it’s also OK to not.
 Sometimes age and growing older mentally can help with realising that you should only ever be you.